oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-looker-oauth-attested-key-based-client-authentication.md

 Authorization servers issuing a refresh token in response to a token request using the "urn:ietf:params:oauth:client-assertion-type:jwt-key-attestation" client authentication method MUST bind the refresh token to the client instance, and NOT just the client as specified in section 6 [@!RFC6749].
 To prove this binding, the client instance MUST authenticate itself to the authorization server when refreshing an access token using the "urn:ietf:params:oauth:client-assertion-type:jwt-key-attestation" authentication method.
 The client MUST also use the same client attestation key that was used for authentication when the refresh token was issued.

+# Privacy Considerations

+## Client Instance Tracking Across Authorization Servers

+Implementers should be aware that using the same attestation key across multiple authorization servers could result in correlation of the end user using the client instance.
+Client deployments are therefore RECOMMENDED to use different attestation keys across different authorization servers.

 # Security Considerations

 TODO